AndresAmaro/googleforms-discord-connection/README.md

 # Get your forms responses in Discord!
 With this simple code you will be abble to implement an [AppScript](https://developers.google.com/apps-script?hl=es-419) in your forms to send every response to a discord channel using integrations.

+> [!WARNING]
+> Discord webhooks has limitations and over time you could experience loss of messages.
+For a long-term more reliable solution consider working with a Discord Bot instead of webhooks

 ## Installation

 ### 1. Workspace and code